kkemple/kkemple.github.io/_posts/2014-10-01-managing-routes-in-express-4.md

 });
 {% endhighlight %}

-Now let's look at loading our routes, because we are using a component based application structure we can't just loop over a routes folder or include a single routes folder, since we will have routes in multiple directories we need a way to pull them in and add them to our app instance.
+Now let's look at loading our routes, because we are using a component based application structure we can't just loop over a routes folder or require a single routes file.
+We will have routes in multiple directories, and we need a way to pull them in and add them to our app instance.
 We will use [shelljs](https://github.com/arturadib/shelljs) and regex for this.

 {% highlight javascript %}
 var express = require('express'),